Hound Dog (song): Response

-When asked if Bell had any objections to Presley recording his own version, Bell gave Colonel Tom Parker, Presley's manager, a copy of his 1955 Teen Records' recording, hoping that if Presley recorded it, "he might reap some benefit when his own version was released on an album."
+When asked if Bell had any objections to Presley recording his own version, Bell gave Colonel Tom Parker, Presley's manager, a copy of his 1955 Teen Records' recording, hoping that if Presley recorded it, "he might reap some benefit when his own version was released on an album".
 According to Bell, "[Parker] promised me that if I gave him the song, the next time Elvis went on tour, I would be the opening act for him—which never happened."
 In another interview Bell said: "I hope my career is more than giving 'Hound Dog' to Elvis".
 In May 1956, two months before Presley's release, Bell re-recorded a more frantic version of the song for the Mercury label; however, it was not released as a single until 1957.
-It was later included on Bell's 1957 album, Rock & Roll…All Flavors (Mercury Records MG 20289).
+It was later included on Bell's 1957 album, Rock & Roll…All Flavors (Mercury Records MG 20289).David Edwards, Randy Watts, Mike Callahan, and Patrice Eyries, "Mercury Album Discography, Part 5: MG-20200 to MG-20399 Main Popular Music Series" (December 19, 2008).

 Television performances

 Presley first performed "Hound Dog" for a nationwide television audience on The Milton Berle Show on June 5, 1956.
 It was his second appearance on Berle's program.
 At Berle's request, Presley appeared without his guitar, the first time he had done so on national television.
 By this time, Presley's band had added instrumental flourishes to the song: Scotty Moore had added a guitar solo, and D.J.
 Fontana had added a drum roll between verses.
 The performance started in an upbeat tempo in the style of the Bellboys, but dropped to a half tempo for the dramatic finish.
 Presley's movements during the performance were energetic and sexually charged, especially his hip gyrations, and the reactions of young women in the studio audience were enthusiastic, as shown on the broadcast.
 According to Robert Fink, "Hound Dog" as performed by Presley on Berle's show was intended to be humorous, "troping off white overreactions to a black sexual innuendo".
 Over 40,000,000 people saw the performance.

 Unfortunately for Presley, the mainstream public did not find the sexually charged performance amusing, and controversy erupted.
 It was the first major controversy of Presley's career.
 Letters of protest poured into the NBC mailroom, critics called the performance vulgar, moral watchdogs raised concerns about juvenile delinquency, and even the Catholic Church published an opinion piece entitled "Beware Elvis Presley".
 The performance earned Presley the sobriquet "Elvis the Pelvis".
 Ed Sullivan, host of a popular televised variety show, publicly stated that he would never feature Presley.
 Steve Allen, who had already booked Presley for The Steve Allen Show on NBC, faced pressure from network executives to cancel the performance.
 Allen refused, insisting he would control the performance so it would not offend the public's sensibilities.